 Target enrichment is the most promising method for genome sequencing when microbial DNA is scarce10.
 For instance, in the context of pathogens causing sexually transmitted infections (STIs), only a small fraction of the DNA present in a patient sample originates from the pathogen.
 In the case of C. trachomatis infections, pathogen DNA has been found to comprise up to a maximum of 0.6% of the total DNA, but values are typically much lower11.
 The target enrichment method consists of selectively capturing the microbial DNA of interest prior to NGS.
 This is achieved using specifically designed biotin-tagged RNA probes that are complementary to the target microbial DNA.
 Adapter ligation is performed to generate a genomic library, prior to hybridization, during which these probes bind to the complementary microbial DNA.
 Afterward, streptavidin-coated magnetic beads are used to capture the biotin-labeled nucleic acid complexes, exploiting the strong biotin-streptavidin interaction.
 Finally, a polymerase chain reaction (PCR) amplifies the selected DNA fragments.
 These key conceptual steps are necessary for understanding the target enrichment strategy.
 However, additional procedural steps, such as washing and quality control, are also involved in the full protocol10,12.

 Before initiating the sequencing protocol, it is important to evaluate the quantity of input DNA and ensure that conditions throughout the workflow preserve its integrity.
 According to the manufacturer’s recommendations, the standard protocol requires 10–200 ng of DNA in a volume of 7 μL, which corresponds to a concentration range of approximately 1.4 to 28.6 ng/μL.
 When the DNA concentration is lower, a modified version of the protocol using 17 μL is advised, allowing for concentrations between 0.6 and 11.8 ng/μL while maintaining the required input amount12.
 Given the low concentrations often obtained from clinical specimens, we routinely implemented the 17 μL protocol variant.
 Hybridization and sequencing performance are associated with DNA quality, underscoring the importance of appropriate sample storage and transport conditions to preserve nucleic acid integrity.
 Therefore, proper handling practices such as stabilizing collection media, rapid processing, maintaining cold-chain conditions, and minimizing freeze-thaw cycles are important measures to optimize DNA quality.
 As well as required DNA concentrations, DNA fragment length is an indicator of integrity.
 We recommend minimizing DNA degradation during sample handling and storage to obtain longer fragments and optimize sequencing outcomes.
 This is particularly relevant in clinical settings, where variability in collection methods, medium, and handling is common.
-We successfully applied this protocol to DNA extracted from both 2-SP medium and NAAT transport media, with mean fragment lengths down to 1kb, as detailed in the representative results10.
-Finally, successful sequencing was defined as achieving more than 95% genome coverage with a mean read depth exceeding 10x.
+We successfully applied this protocol to DNA extracted from both 2-SP medium and NAAT transport media, with mean fragment lengths down to 1kb, as detailed in the representative results.
+Finally, successful sequencing was defined as achieving more than 95% genome coverage with a mean read depth exceeding 10x 10.

 To date, target enrichment has been successfully applied by various research groups to a wide range of microorganisms and viruses, including pathogens causing STIs, noroviruses, livestock viruses, and plant pathogens10,13-16.
 However, so far, probe design has generally been restricted to single pathogens rather than a panel targeting complete genomes of multiple syndromically linked pathogens.
 Ideal targets are organisms with small, conserved genomes, which indeed include C. trachomatis, T. pallidum, and M. genitalium.
 While N. gonorrhoeae has a more diverse genome and larger pan-genome, the probes to cover it can still be rationalized in a design with the other three bacteria.
 There is some divergence in %G+C across these bacteria, and others that may be syndromically linked, which means that the conditions may need to be optimized.